The newest OZEV grant allows landlords to apply for EV charger installation subsidies.

 Aside from this financial incentive, the government has, at the same time, introduced the EV Grant for Landlords.

 Forward To A Greener UK

-Take advantage of the different government financial aid and landlord grants uk and switch to electric vehicle driving now.
-Let’s all make that step towards a decarbonised UK sooner than later.
+Take advantage of the different government financial aid and landlord grants UK and switch to electric vehicle driving now.
+Let’s all make that step towards a decarbonised UK sooner rather than later.